nutanix/karbon-platform-services/how_to/realtime_data_pipeline/readme.md

 A runtime environment is a command execution environment to run applications written in a particular language or associated with a specific Docker registry or file.
 Each Function added to a Data Pipeline is executed via its own specified Runtime Environment.

-Karbon Services for IoT includes standard runtime environments including but not limited to the following.
+Karbon Platform Services for IoT includes standard runtime environments including but not limited to the following.
 These runtimes are read-only and cannot be edited, updated, or deleted by users.
 They are available to all projects, functions, and associated container registries.

 * **Golang**
 * **NodeJS**